- About SEAS

 In 2020, a little more than half of the John A. Paulson School of Engineering and Applied Sciences (SEAS) will relocate into Harvard’s new Science and Engineering Complex (SEC), currently stretching skyward in Boston’s Allston neighborhood.

 From cutting-edge faculty research, like an artificial eye, to edgy student design projects, such as a life-sized robotic PAC-MAN game, SEAS will bring a bevy of the latest technologies across the Charles River.
 But one of the most innovative new additions may be the SEC building itself.
-The more than 500,000-square-foot, state-of-the-art space will contain classrooms, active learning labs, faculty labs, as well as a café, and plenty of room for community.
+The more than 500,000-square-foot, state-of-the-art space will contain classrooms, active learning labs, faculty labs, a makerspace, as well as a café, and plenty of room for community.

 With the building’s steel framework nearly complete, a one-of-a-kind energy conscious façade design will soon be added.
 The distinctive metal skin that will envelope the upper floors of the SEC is engineered to minimize solar heat gain in warm weather months, capture thermal energy in cold weather months, and provide natural light and ventilation to the interior spaces.
 The custom panels will be positioned according to their orientation relative to the sun to optimize the massive building’s energy efficiency and thermal performance.